threefoldfoundation/threefold_data/content/project/zetako/zetako.md

 ## Powered by ThreeFold

-We would like to be embedded into the backbone of ThreeFold - to be the de facto lossless data compression algorithm being used - benefitting all stakeholders.
+We will be embedded into the backbone of ThreeFold - the de facto lossless data compression algorithm being used - benefitting all stakeholders.
 In combination with ThreeFold's already-efficient infrastructure, we will provide State-of-the-Art lossless compression made for the 21st century, culminating it less use of resources for the benefit of all.

 ## Join saving our planet!